deadBlueShark/education/golang/coursera-getting-started-with-go/note.md

     `type Celsius float64`
 ->  `var temprature Celsius`

-Initilize
+Initialization:
 `var x int = 100`

-Uninitialized variables have a zero value
+Uninitialized variables have a `zero value`:
 `var a int // 0`
 `var b string // ""`
 `var gender bool // false`

 ### Pointers
 A pointer is an address to data in memory

 There are 2 main operators that are associated with pointers